Tolka Park: Home Farm Drums

 Tolka Park was originally home to Drumcondra, who in the 1950s, and 1960s were one of the most popular teams in Dublin.

-Tolka's first League of Ireland game was held on the opening day of the 1928-29 League of Ireland season on 26 August 1928 when newly elected Drumcondra hosted Shamrock Rovers.
+When Drumcondra were first elected to the League of Ireland in 1928, the club's home ground was Tolka Park — although it was then known as Richmond Road.
+Tolka's first League of Ireland game was held on the opening day of the 1928–29 League of Ireland season on 26 August 1928 when newly elected Drumcondra hosted Shamrock Rovers.

-In 1929, over 30 people were injured at the ground when a hoarding collapsed at a Drumcondra vs Shelbourne cup-tie.
+In 1929, over 30 people were injured at the ground when a hoarding collapsed at a Leinster Senior Cup tie between Drumcondra and Shelbourne.

 The ground hosted the first floodlit fixture in the Republic of Ireland on 30 March 1953 when Drums beat St Mirren.
+The same year, the reserved stand beside Richmond Road was lengthened and a roof was added at a cost of £2,600.
+A loan of £1,000 was sought from the FAI to help with construction costs and £750 was granted.
+The lower grant meant that the stand was lengthened in stages, and a phased construction of the Richmond Road expansion took place.
+Running from the Drumcondra End to the halfway line, the shape and structure of the roof was largely unchanged as of 2020.
 On 26 January 1958 Tolka was the venue for the first all-ticket match to be played in the League of Ireland when Drums hosted Shamrock Rovers.
 Due to crowd issues the match was subsequently abandoned with the points awarded to Rovers.
 That same year, the first advertising hoardings appeared in Tolka Park which were for Guinness.